ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

 - Basic version: Calculation and display of the Hopalong Attractor and the pixel density via a color bar.
-- Advanced version: Includes all features of the basic version, plus statistics and visualization of the pixel hit counts distribution.
+- Extended version: Includes all features of the basic version, plus statistics and visualization of the pixel hit counts distribution.

 Examples of outputs can be found in the "Usage" section above.